sveinbjornt/Platypus/Documentation/Documentation.md

 ### Show Shell Command

-Platypus includes a **command line tool** counterpart to the Platypus.app application, `platypus`,which can be installed into `/usr/local/bin/` via **Preferences**.
+Platypus includes a **command line tool** counterpart to the Platypus.app application, `platypus`, which can be installed into `/usr/local/bin/` via **Preferences**.
 The man page for this tool is available from the Help menu, and via the command line.
 There is also an [online version available](https://sveinbjorn.org/files/manpages/platypus.man.html)</a>.

 The command line tool does not in any way depend on the Platypus application once it has been installed.